Bras And Inserts Following A Lumpectomy – What You Should Know

 - Have you had prior radiation therapy to the breast or chest area?

-If none of the above apply, your doctor/surgeon may talk to you about the possibility of having a lumpectomy rather than a mastectomy.
 A lumpectomy is something you want to may consider for the following reasons:

 - Lumpectomy is typically a shorter procedure with a shorter recovery time.